Practical Differentially Private Hyperparameter Tuning with Subsampling: Full Description of Experiments

 \textbf{Measuring training time}.
-We want to reduce the dependence of our measurements on the available hardware resources (e.g. number of GPUs).
-For each method, we store the per epoch time in seconds for each model being trained in parallel, and finally sum the timings for all epochs of all $K$ candidate models considered for hyperparameter tuning (as if they were trained serially).
+We want to reduce the dependence of our measurements on the available hardware resources (e.g. number of gpus).
+For each method, we store the per epoch time in seconds for each model being trained in parallel, and finally sum the timings for all epochs of all $K$ models (as if they were trained serially).
+The clock for each model starts only when it is under execution.
+Among variant 1 and 2, the final training time depends mainly on the value of K sampled, though variant 1 trains the final model with slightly smaller data.
+The baseline method takes much more time to run compared to our methods on weaker GPUs, which explains the differences in speed gains.